-615.2 FISCAL YEAR
+12.2 FISCAL YEAR

-The fiscal year of Hawaiian Swimming shall end on December 31st of each year.
+The fiscal year of HISI shall end on December 31st of each year.

 12.3 TAX STATUS; INTERPRETATION OF BYLAWS - It is intended that XXSI shall have and continue to have the status of an organization which is exempt from federal income taxation under section 501(c)(3) of the IRS Code and to which contributions, bequests and gifts are deductible for federal income, estate and gift tax purposes under sections 170(c)(2), 2055(a)(2) and 2522(a)(2) of the IRS Code, respectively.
 Similarly, it is intended that XXSI shall have that or similar status under the applicable state and local laws as will exempt it from taxation to the maximum extent possible to the extent not contrary to applicable federal requirements.
 These Bylaws shall be interpreted accordingly.